 Small- and mid-cap companies

-As standards around ESG data develop, small- and mid-cap companies and companies in emerging markets will feel more comfortable gathering ESG information.
-If something like SASB becomes the standard for ESG disclosure, then small- and mid-cap companies and companies in emerging markets will be able to focus on the handful of ESG metrics germane to their business and will not have to worry about hundreds of other ESG datapoints.
+As ESG disclosure standards such as SASB (Sustainability Accounting Standards Board) and TFCD (Task Force on Climate-Related Financial Disclosures) gain traction with investors and issuers, the data supporting ESG data will only improve.
+Small- and mid-cap companies and companies in emerging markets will feel more comfortable gathering and disclosing ESG information, will be able to focus on the handful of ESG metrics germane to their business, and will not have to worry about hundreds of other ESG datapoints.

-Currently, with so many ESG key performance indicators (KPIs) demanded by investors, practitioners are concerned about which ones to choose — a problem that standardization of data reporting would help.
+Currently, with so many ESG key performance indicators (KPIs) demanded by investors, practitioners are concerned about which ones to choose—a problem that standardization of data reporting would help.
 ESG integration requires understanding the ESG issues and selecting those that are material.
-Including every KPI in your analysis would result in a tiny weighting of each, with the most relevant KPIs being diluted.
+Including every KPI in an analysis would result in a tiny weighting of each, with the most relevant KPIs being diluted.

 Large companies have an advantage over small companies in reporting ESG data.
 Investors need comparable data and a significant data history, which are not available with small-cap firms.
 Because large companies have more resources in terms of personnel and budget, they also can spend more on ESG marketing, allocate more time to engaging with investors, and devote more resources to tracking ESG data.

 ESG integration is just good analysis.
 Such analysis captures more of the risks and opportunities — including unknown risks and opportunities — that ESG integration techniques typically identify.
 Practitioners who fail to analyze ESG issues could miss alpha-generation opportunities, whereas investors who do analyze ESG are likely to outperform their peers over the long term simply because they are engaging in a more thorough analysis.